dylanking-reed/Shell-and-Debugging-Assignment/3-Debugging.md

    the function, as I'm under the impression that special-casing 0 is necessary in an exponentiation algorithm.
 After adding this, my tests passed, and I considered the bug to have been found & fixed.

+b) In order to debug this code, I read the code with an eye out for obvious errors and tried to determine what it was doing.
+As the code reads three values from `argv`, I assumed the program expected three arguments.
+When I saw `malloc`s, I looked to the bottom of the function for a `free()`s, and when I didn't find them, concluded that the program had memory leaks.
+I also noticed that `z` was initialized but never used, and that `m` was only used to initalize `z`.
+I also noticed that `argc` was typed as a `char*`!
+I determined that this program was supposed to create a `point2d` from command-line arguments.
+I concluded that this program was riddled with bugs, and began work fixing them.